psinelnikov/partial-erc20/README.md

 });
 ```

-You should be able to see the name and symbol of your Token, if you do not see your Address, click the `Activate Portis` button to authorize this Dapp.
+You should be able to see the name and symbol of your Token, if you do not see your Address, click the `Portis Menu` button to authorize this Dapp.

 #### Fueling the Smart Contract Transactions